The cardiac catheterization laboratory is where doctors can diagnose and treat heart conditions using catheters instead of surgery.

 Where do we go for the appointment?

-Please check in for cardiac catheterization procedures at the Surgery Center located on level 6 of the hospital.
+Please check in for cardiac catheterization procedures at the Surgery Center on level 6 of the hospital.
 (Directions to the hospital.)

 What happens before the cardiac catheterization procedure?